 Are you planning a vacation to Puerto Vallarta but not sure what’s the best area or zone to stay in?
 Picking the right neighborhood can save time and even money that you might spend on transportation if you aren’t in an area that fit your needs.

 When I planned my first trip to Vallarta, I didn’t know what zone to pick either.
 Fortunately now, I’ve been able to visit a few times and actually stay in different neighborhoods.

 By having the opportunity to stay in four of the five zones, I was able to see firsthand what worked for me and what didn’t.
 Hopefully sharing this info will help YOU make a decision about the best area to stay Puerto Vallarta.

 Where is Puerto Vallarta?

-Puerto Vallarta’s neighborhoods basically wrap around the Bay of Banderas and the coast, so there’s a multitude of choices of beaches and unique neighborhoods.
+The neighborhoods or zones, basically wrap around the Bay of Banderas, so there’s a multitude of choices of beaches and unique neighborhoods.
 You can see why picking one could prove to be a hard task.

 Have you heard of Puerto Vallarta’s 12 block long boardwalk or malecon?
 Whether of not you’d like to be close to it affects which area you pick as well.

 When is the Best Time to Visit Puerto Vallarta?

 November thru mid April is considered high season in Puerto Vallarta because of the perfect weather.
 This is the dry season so it doesn’t rain and the average temperature is about 82F.
 Many American and Canadian snowbirds escape the snow in the north and head south to Mexico during these months.